codeship/shipyard/styleguide/components/radio-buttons.md

 ---

 ## Inverse Radio-Button Lists
-<p class="text-light margin-bottom-md">Useful when the radio buttons are displayed on a dark background.</p>
+Useful when the radio buttons are displayed on a dark background.
+{: .section-description }

 <div class="box-secondary box-padding bg-gray-darker">
   <ul class="input-list">
     {% for label in page.labels %}